Musician Fights for His Job After Union Officials Demand Membership, Dues

 Union officials with the American Federation of Musicians, Local 45, threatened legal action if Glen didn’t resume dues payments.

 He refused to be intimidated.
-But union officials worked with the symphony to tighten the screws: They suspended him and threatened to have him fired.
+But union officials worked with the symphony to suspend him and threaten to have him fired.

 Musician Fights Back in Court